 Of all external oversight bodies, the executive possesses the greatest discretion and the greatest capacity to influence the police.
 It is important that a clear distinction is made between the executive's and the police's areas and responsibilities.
-This matters because political interference may permit or even encourage corruption, e.g. blocking legitimate peaceful demonstrations against the government, requesting the police not to arrest political party affiliations.94 One way of understanding the distinct mandates of the executive and the police is that executives have 'policy responsibility' and police have 'operational responsibility'.95 Democratic countries try to rigorously maintain this distinction, as it ensures that the police pursue policies desired by the public and that the executive does not intervene in operations, thus jeopardising the independence or efficacy of the police.
+This matters because political interference may permit or even encourage corruption, e.g. blocking legitimate peaceful demonstrations against the government, requesting the police not to arrest politicians or other elites who are suspected of committing a crime, or promoting police officers because of political party affiliations.
+One way of understanding the distinct mandates of the executive and the police is that executives have 'policy responsibility' and police have 'operational responsibility'.
+Democratic countries try to rigorously maintain this distinction, as it ensures that the police pursue policies desired by the public and that the executive does not intervene in operations, thus jeopardising the independence or efficacy of the police.